 To correct errors within your post.
 Hover your mouse over any highlighted errors and click on the offered correction.

-I always proof read my posts before I post them but having a helping hand to check my spelling and grammatical errors really saves me time.
+I always proofread my posts before I post them but having a helping hand to check my spelling and grammatical errors save me time.

-The easy installation is an added bonus.
+The easy installation is a bonus.
 Grammarly sits there in my browser ready for action every time I start to write something.